The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 • Confirmation bias: People who believe the claim might be more likely to contribute examples that confirm it.
 People who doubt the claim are more likely to cite counterexamples.

-• Inaccuracy: Anecdotes are often personal stories, and often misremembered, misrepresented, repeated inaccurately, etc.
+• Inaccuracy: Anecdotes are often personal stories, and might be misremembered, misrepresented, repeated inaccurately, etc.

 To address the limitations of anecdotes, we will use the tools of statistics, which include: